-In order to receive the Alabama Class A or Class AA certificate, the student must make application in the School of Education Certification Office.
+In order to receive the Alabama Class A or Class AA certificate, the student must apply in the School of Education Certification Office.

-Students in the School of Education must determine certification requirements through the Office of Certification and Laboratory Placement.
+Students in the School of Education must determine certification requirements through the Certification Office.

-Alabama teacher certification applicants will be required to obtain background clearance through a fingerprint review conducted by the Alabama Bureau of Investigation and Federal Bureau of Investigation unless they hold or have held an Alabama professional certificate which was issued on the basis of an application submitted prior to July 1, 1997.
+Alabama teacher certification applicants are required to obtain background clearance through a fingerprint review conducted by the Alabama Bureau of Investigation and Federal Bureau of Investigation unless they hold or have held an Alabama professional certificate issued based on an application submitted prior to July 1, 1997.